World of Dance season 4: Upper (18 and over)

-Junior (Under 18)
+Junior (under 18)

-The Qualifiers
+The qualifiers

-The Qualifiers started on May 26, 2020.
-In season 4, the contestants need to get at least 2 yeses to advance to the Duels instead of the judges scoring the points to the contestant.
+The qualifiers started on May 26, 2020.
+In season 4, the contestants need to get at least 2 yeses to advance to the duels instead of the judges scoring the points to the contestant.
 Contestants who are given a callback vote are given another chance to perform.

-The Callbacks
+The callbacks

-The Callbacks occurred on June 23, 2020.
-The 10 callbacks performed for one of the four spots to head to the Duels.
+The callbacks occurred on June 23, 2020.
+The 10 callbacks performed for one of the four spots to head to the duels.

-The Duels
+The duels

-In the Duels, contestants no longer choose their opponent.
-Instead, the judges pick who they are battling and is revealed only upon entering the room.
-Moreover, a guest judge, Stephen "tWitch" Boss, picks who will perform head-to-head in the Redemption Duels.
+In the duels, contestants no longer chose their own opponents in this season; this was done by the judges and revealed at the last moment.
+A guest judge selection the competitors for the head-to-head redemption duels.

-Oxygen defeated Styles & Emma in the Upper Redemption Duel to advance.
-The Young Cast defeated James and Harris in the Junior Redemption Duel to advance.
+Oxygen defeated Styles & Emma in the upper redemption duel to advance.
+The Young Cast defeated James and Harris in the junior redemption duel to advance.

 Redemption

-The Semi Finals
+Semifinals

-In the Semi Finals, 6 acts per episode compete for 2 spots in the World Final.
-In each episode, there are 3 Upper Division and 3 Junior Division Acts.
+In the semifinals, 6 acts per episode compete for 2 spots in the world final.
+In each episode, there are 3 upper division and 3 junior division acts.

-For the first time, the acts perform on the World of Dance stage.
-Also, the scoring system returns in this round.
+For the first time, the acts were performed on the World of Dance stage.
+The scoring system was also returned in this round.

-World Final
+World final

-The World Final was taped without the studio audience due to the COVID-19 Pandemic.
+The world final was taped without the studio audience due to the COVID-19 pandemic.